LeoQK/SC2-Bots/README.md

 The gameplay of StarCraft revolves around a number of core elements: factions, maps, units and buildings.
 Each faction has its own units and buildings and there's a large number of maps on which the games take place.

-To give a brief description of the factions, Zerg are swarm-based insects, Protoss a high-tech civilization, and Terran humans.
+Units can be divided into workers and army.
+Workers mine the resources required to produce buildings, etc. Army units deal damage.
 Average unit costs are lowest for Zerg and highest for Protoss, with Terran in the middle.
-The ressource costs determine the composition of the army; while Zerg might swarm out with multiple units, a Protoss army of equal strength tends to encompass fewer units.
+The unit resource costs determine the composition of the army.
+Zerg might swarm out with multiple units.
+A Protoss army of equal strength tends to encompass fewer units.

 Given that the composition of an army consumes space, how that space is structured can give an advantage to a speficic faction and its default army composition.
 For that reason, maps can influence the balance of a game.